EpiBlake/SVants/Readme.md

 ## Config file input files and parameters

 **FASTAFILE** denotes the fasta file containing the Oxford Nanopore or PacBio reads.
 If you are using PacBio reads, we recommend the CCS reads.

+**OUTPUTLOCATION** denotes the folder where you want the output from each script within the tool to place the files generated.
+This should be an absolute path.

 **ELEMENTREFERENCELOCATION** is the location of your selected MGE.
 If you think this is a single insertion of the MGE, then you can use the sequence of the MGE in fasta format.
 If you think there may be tandem or inverted repeats, you can create this structure for your element and then use that sequence as a reference.
 An example can be found in the section below that reproduces the example used in the publication.